RouninMedia/filesystem-navigator-ui/README.md

 The intention is to display a dynamic, interactive UI component which, in a visually intuitive manner, makes it clear to the user:

- - which folders are open
+ - which folders are currently open or closed
+ - which folders contain other open (or closed) sub-folders
+ - which folders the user is indicating interest in
  - which folders are empty
- - which folders contain other open (or closed) sub-folders

 _______